 Why Building Assessments are Critical

 “If you have data on your building that’s missing, inaccurate or out of date, that’s going to lead to bad decisions and bad outcomes.
-It’s as simple as that,” James says.
+It’s as simple as that,” Principal Brian Sauer says.
 “We help put the pieces together, so these decisions are informed.
 For example, if you’re going to buy a building and the price is $5 million, but the assessment shows the building needs $2 million in repairs, you can take that into account when you’re negotiating a final price.
 The data also can help determine whether it’s more fiscally sound to purchase a new building or to remodel and expand an existing one.
 We not only find out what the problem is, we also find a solution or options; and then we help the client negotiate all these issues.”

 Planning for the Future

 Planning for future repairs, maintenance and operational needs is the second critical purpose of facility assessments, both for individual buildings and multi-facility sites such as college campuses.
 Through relatively inexpensive site assessments, “We are able to give clients comprehensive 10-year cash flow figures on what they can expect to spend on repairs, code compliance, security, utilities and any other anticipated expenses.
 We also provide building life cycle cost evaluations that can support their planning for up to 20 years.
-Once their current, mid-term and long-term needs are identified, then we can help them work those anticipated expenses into a long-range timeline to keep their buildings operating smoothly and efficiently,” James says.
+Once their current, mid-term and long-term needs are identified, then we can help them work those anticipated expenses into a long-range timeline to keep their buildings operating smoothly and efficiently,” Sauer says.

 Some other ways building assessments help facility owners: